-To begin with, we could invoke beautiful legal prose that encapsulates the rationale behind the inarbitrability concept: "... the central theme in non-arbitrability cases is a concern that society will
+To begin with, we could invoke beautiful legal prose that encapsulates the rationale behind the inarbitrability concept: "... the central theme in non-arbitrability cases is a concern that society will be injured by arbitration of public law claims.

-1 L A Mistelis and S L Brekoulakis, Arbitrability: International & Comparative Perspectives, Kluwer Law International, 2009, p 5 be injured by arbitration of public law claims.
 Courts express a fear that public law issues are too complicated for arbitrators; that arbitration proceedings are too informal; or that arbitrators are like foxes guarding the chicken coop, with a pro-business bias that will lead to under-enforcement of laws designed to protect the public.
-Lack of appeal on the merits of arbitral awards in the United States makes arbitration seem to some as a "black hole" to which rights are sent and never heard from again"4.
-Along the same lines, the notion of non-arbitrability of the vast majority of disputes is grounded upon the old concept which holds that the referral of some categories of disputes to arbitration that is not controlled by the state itself, goes against sovereign dignity5.
-Such position was adopted in countries which historically expressed distrust toward arbitration.
-They feared that a method of dispute resolution could favour parties from industrialized countries6.
-Fortunately, the aforementioned views have been revised since then and no longer hold in the modern and arbitration friendly legal systems.
+Lack of appeal on the merits of arbitral awards in the United States makes arbitration seem to some as a "black hole" to which rights are sent and never heard from again".
+Along the same lines, the notion of non-arbitrability of the vast majority of disputes is grounded upon the old concept which holds that the referral of some categories of disputes to arbitration that is not controlled by the state itself, goes against sovereign dignity.
+Such position was